 Environmental Scan of Prior Learning Assessment Policies and Practices

 Reinvigorating PLA is emerging as a priority across the US, as well as in the Massachusetts landscape.
-The National College Transition Network (NCTN) at World Education, Inc., partnered with the Council for Adult Experiential Learning (CAEL) and the National Council for Workforce Education (NCWE) with funding from SkillWorks to produce the report, Environmental Scan of Prior Learning Assessment Policies and Practices.
-The report provides recommendations on how PLA policies and practices might be strengthened, expanded, and promoted as an effective acceleration strategy in creating bridges to college completion and job attainment for low-skilled adults in the Metro Boston area.
-You can read the report and recommendations here.
+The NCTN partnered with CAEL and National Council for Workforce Education (NCWE) with funding from SkillWorks to produce this report, which provides recommendations on how PLA policies and practices might be strengthened, expanded, and promoted as an effective acceleration strategy in creating bridges to college completion and job attainment for low-skilled adults in the Metro Boston area.